tlocke/pg8000/README.md

 ## Release Notes

+### Version 1.31.2, 2024-04-28

+- Fix bug where `parameter_statuses` fails for non-ascii encoding.
+- Add support for Python 3.12

 ### Version 1.31.1, 2024-04-01

 - Move to src style layout, and also for packaging use Hatch rather than setuptools.
 This means that if the source distribution has a directory added to it (as is needed for packaging for OS distributions) the package can still be built.